 Infrastructure: Online courses require less infrastructure (classrooms, dorms, etc.) than in-person ones.
 This means that a college has less overhead for online courses, which reduces the price.

 Housing: When pursuing a degree program on-campus, it is necessary to live by the school providing the degree.
 This requires either paying room and board on-campus or renting nearby.
-With an online degree, there is no need to be near a particular campus.
+With an online degree, there is no need to move and rent to be nearer to a particular campus.
 Additionally, students can take advantage of geographic arbitrage, where they live in one location and attend a more competitive or less expensive college elsewhere.

 To better compare and contrast program costs, and to learn more about which online master’s programs are the most affordable, check our most affordable online master’s page.